Import libraries

 • An object is a specific instance of a class.

-• Inheritance: OOP allows classes to inherit commonly used state and behaviour from other classes.
+• Inheritance: OOP allows classes to inherit commonly used state and behavior from other classes.
 Reduce code duplication

 • Polymorphism: (usually obtained through polymorphism) calling code is agnostic as to whether an object belongs to a parent class or one of its descendants (abstraction, modularity).
 The same method called on 2 objects of 2 different classes will behave differently.